nehal73/Jdrasil/index.md

-# Jdrasil – A Modular Library for Computing Tree Decompositions
+# Jdrasil – A Tree Decompositions Library

 Jdrasil is a modular Java library for computing tree decompositions both, exact and heuristically.
 The goal of Jdrasil is